Skip navigation

 Choreographic artists Michael Clark and Les Child remember their collaboration and friendships with Leigh Bowery

-Leigh Bowery, Les Child and Michael Clark were each a part of London's daring and outrageous creative scene in the 1980s.
-The trio collaborated in different ways, including through the Michael Clark Dance Company, for which Bowery designed costumes and performed.
+Join us for an evening of films and conversation exploring the daring and exuberant works and lives of Leigh Bowery, Les Child and Michael Clark.
+The three were key members of an audacious and outrageous creative scene emerging in London in the 80s and 90s.
+Across those years, the trio collaborated in different ways - including through the Michael Clark Dance Company, for which Bowery designed costumes and performed, and Child danced principal roles.

 This event takes place in a seated auditorium.